Flouid/Ziggurat/README.md

 ## Layer 1: Text Engine

 This is more or less complete.
-In release mode, it will perform 100,000 mixed random operations of varying lengths on large files in ~20ms.
-It can materialize full documents in the 10MB range in under 5ms.
+In release mode, it will perform 100,000 mixed random operations of varying lengths on large files in ~15-20ms.
+It can materialize full documents in the 10MB range in 5ms.
 It's highly portable, with no dependencies other than zig itself.
 You could deploy this on a microcontroller, though I probably wouldn't recommend it since it relies heavily on the heap.

 ### Limitations

 1. It makes some assumptions about UTF-8 encoding.
 There is no guarantee it will work with multi-character bytes.
 In fact it very probably wont.
+2. Maximum file size is limited to half of your system's virtual address space.
+That's 2GB on 32bit systems, irrelevant on 64bit systems.

 ### Implementation